chnm/crdh-jekyll/_essays/v02-08-women-and-federal-officeholding.md

 of female appointees over the final decades of the nineteenth century (see figure 2).[^7]

 {% figure caption: "Figure 2.
 This chart illustrates the share of all nineteenth-century postmaster appointments in Texas that were held by women.
+The proportion of women holding postmaster positions briefly spiked and dropped during the political tumult of the U.S. Civil War and Reconstruction before steadily rising from the 1870s to the 1890s.
 Data compiled from Wheat, “Postmasters & Post Offices of Texas, 1846--1930.”" %}
 ![Line graph of percentage of women among postmaster appointments in Texas in the nineteenth-century.]({{site.url}}/assets/img/v02/blevins/figure2.png)
 {% endfigure %}